backend-development/backend-development-textbook/source/rails_authentication.md

 that you set up "by hand", the gem `devise` can help you a lot.
 It can makes your logins ...

-* Confirmable: sends emails with confirmation instructions and verifies whether an account is already confirmed during sign in.
+* **Confirmable**: sends emails with confirmation instructions and verifies whether an account is already confirmed during sign in.
-* Recoverable: resets the user password and sends reset instructions.
+* **Recoverable**: resets the user password and sends reset instructions.
-* Registerable: handles signing up users through a registration process, also allowing them to edit and destroy their account.
+* **Registerable**: handles signing up users through a registration process, also allowing them to edit and destroy their account.
-* Rememberable: manages generating and clearing a token for remembering the user from a saved cookie.
+* **Rememberable**: manages generating and clearing a token for remembering the user from a saved cookie.
-* Trackable: tracks sign in count, timestamps and IP address.
+* **Trackable**: tracks sign in count, timestamps and IP address.
-* Timeoutable: expires sessions that have not been active in a specified period of time.
+* **Timeoutable**: expires sessions that have not been active in a specified period of time.
-* Validatable: provides validations of email and password.
+* **Validatable**: provides validations of email and password.
 It's optional and can be customized, so you're able to define your own validations.
-* Lockable: locks an account after a specified number of failed sign-in attempts.
+* **Lockable**: locks an account after a specified number of failed sign-in attempts.
 Can unlock via email or after a specified time period.

 See the [devise documentation](https://github.com/plataformatec/devise#getting-started) on how to set it up.

+§

 When set up correctly devise gives you helper methods to use in your controllers and views: